gianmarcodelpiccolo/ELLoveN/README.md

 # ELLoveN
 Welcome to ELLoveN, an Elastic Load Love Numbers Calculator for SNREI incompressible Earth models.
+For theoretical details see: Patrick WU and W. R. Peltier, "Viscous gravitational relaxation", 1982.

 The code is located in ELLoveN.py.
 The Earth model is in Earth_Model.txt, where each line represents: